-A Study on Women in Manufacturing
+A Study on Women in Manufacturing in Ethiopia

 This study entitled “Women in Manufacturing, jointly commissioned by the Ministry of Trade and Industry and UNDP Ethiopia, is indeed very timely and will have a significant impact on policy discourse.
 This is particularly important as the country pursues an aggressive industrial transformation agenda towards economic growth and human development.
 The chosen topic resonates well with the increasingly important role that Ethiopian women are playing in the national transformation agenda and is also in line with the objectives of SDG 5 on Gender Equality and Women’s Empowerment in the context of inclusive and equitable development.